-This minty fresh couscous salad, topped with quick-cooking, flavorful shrimp, is a healthy dinner that comes together in a sugar snap.
+This minty couscous salad, topped with quick-cooking, flavorful shrimp, is a fresh dinner that comes together in a snap.

 What You Get

 Spanish smoked paprika

 Makes 3 servings

 In a saucepan, bring 1¼ cups water to a boil.
 Add 1 cup couscous and ¾ teaspoon salt, cover the pan, and remove from the heat.
 Let stand until tender, 5 minutes.
 Fluff with a fork, transfer to a bowl, and let cool.

 Meanwhile, trim half of the sugar snaps, and cut them in half.
 Reserve the rest for another use.
 Slice 2 scallions.
 Chop 2 cloves of garlic.
 Pick the mint, toss the stems, and chop the leaves.

 Rinse out the saucepan, fill it with water, and salt generously.
 Return the pan to the heat and bring to a boil.
 Add the sugar snaps and cook until tender-crisp, 2 to 3 minutes.
 (If you receive English peas, shell the peas and cook them until bright green, 1 to 2 minutes).
 Drain the sugar snaps and rinse with cold water, then transfer to paper towels to dry.